kamilburda/batcher/docs/sections/Customizing-Export.md

 * *File extension*: File extension of the output image(s).
   This overrides the file extension in the main dialog.
 * *Perform export*: Whether to export each layer separately ("For each layer"), each top-level layer or layer group separately ("For each top-level layer or group"), or a single image containing all layers ("For the entire image at once").
   The latter two options provide multi-layer export.
-This allows exporting e.g. multi-page PDFs or animated GIFs per top-level layer group and/or with additional custom procedures applied before the export.
+This allows exporting e.g. multipage PDFs or animated GIFs per top-level layer group and/or with additional custom procedures applied before the export.
 * *Image filename pattern*: Filename pattern available when a single image is exported (the "Entire image at once" option is selected).
   The text entry next to `Save as` still applies to individual layer names (since some multi-layer file formats also store layer names, e.g. TIFF or PSD).
 * *Use file extension in layer name*: If a layer name has a recognized file extension, use that file extension instead of the one in the `File extension` text entry.